Safe way out

 About us

-The purpose of Victim and Witness Support Service is to inform victims and witnesses of the rights they have and the ways they can use them in order to make participating in the trial an easier and safer experience.
+• Informing victims and witnesses of the rights they are entitled to and the ways those rights may be obtained and used in order to make the participation in the trial an easier and safer experience;

-The Victim and Witness Support Service works through five offices at four different locations – National Call Center for Victims of Crime which is located in Zagreb, offices in Varaždin, Osijek and Vukovar and the Advisory Center for Victims of Domestic Abuse in Varaždin.
+Victim and Witness Support Service works through five offices at four different locations – National Call Center for Victims of Crime in Zagreb, offices in Varaždin, Osijek and Vukovar and theCounseling Center for Victims of Domestic Abuse in Varaždin.

 Our vision